jagprog5/dev-guide/behavioral.md

 possible to know what you don't know, and there may be a better approach.
 Broad questions promote technical discussion.

+## Communication

+Communication should be tailored to the audience; implementation details might not matter.
+Functional differences (and how the implementation details relate to them) do matter.

 ## Effort Aware Decision Making

 If something is taking significantly more effort than it should, then it's